sowcow/blog/content/posts/peeping-tom.md

 ## Quality

-- all this baits you in for partial-rewatch even though generally there is some empuzzlement and repulsion present in generally but the director did his work by quality in all regards to cover for the theme effect;
+- all this baits you in for partial-rewatch even though there is some empuzzlement and repulsion present as a general feeling but the director did his work by quality in all regards to cover for the theme effect;
 - the movie is like a shopping stall of goods about directing things